If you have a pet turtle that should be in the water but instead stays out of it, something is wrong. Here’s how to fix the problem.

 - The ammonia level is too high.

-If you are using tap water, there is a possibility that it contains a bit of chlorine.
+This is because there is a possibility that it contains a bit of chlorine.
 For humans, this can be beneficial, but for turtles, it can irritate their eyes.

 Now, I want to be clear here that tap water that contains chlorine is not going to kill or injure your turtle.
 It’s possible however that the chlorine is simply irritating your turtles’ eyes to an extent that is too uncomfortable to enter the water.

-Bacteria For Turtles
+Why Healthy Bacteria Is Healthy For Turtles

 Here’s usually what happens: